-Parameter Name Description Setting Range Part (Mic/Inst Enable) Specifies if sound input should be output (on) or not output (oFF). oFF, on [] Volume (Mic/Inst Volume) ^{1} Specifies the volume level of sound input.
-0 to 80 [] to 127 Pan (Mic/Inst Pan) Specifies the stereo pan position of sound input.
+Parameter Name Description Setting Range Part (Mic/Inst Enable) Volume (Mic/Inst Volume) ^{1} me) ^{1} Specifies the volume level of sound input.
+Pan (Mic/Inst Pan) Specifies the stereo pan position of sound input.
 0 indicates the center, while a smaller values shifts to the left and a larger value shifts to the right. -64 to 0 [] to +63 DSP Line (Mic/Inst DSP Line) Specifies whether DSP should be applied to sound input. oFF [] , on Rev.Send (Mic/Inst Reverb Send) Specifies how much reverb is applied to sound input.
 0 to 40 [] to 127 Cho.Send (Mic/Inst Chorus Send) Specifies how much chorus effect is applied to sound input.
-0 [] to 127 N.Thresh (Mic/Inst Noise Gate Threshold) ^{1} Cuts low-volume input sounds, which decreases noise.
+0 to 127 N.Thresh (Mic/Inst Noise Gate Threshold) ^{1} Cuts low-volume input sounds, which decreases noise.
 Allows a signal to pass through if it is above the set threshold (gate open).
 Does not allow a signal to pass if it is below the threshold (gate closed).
-0 to 20 [] to 127 N.Release (Mic/Inst Noise Gate Release) ^{1} Specifies the amount of time for the gate to go from open to fully closed when an input sound signal falls below the threshold value specified by "N.Thresh".
+0 to 20 to 127 N.Release (Mic/Inst Noise Gate Release) ^{1} Specifies the amount of time for the gate to go from open to fully closed when an input sound signal falls below the threshold value specified by "N.Thresh".
 Setting 0 will abruptly cut off the sound, while a larger value will cause the gate to close more slowly.
 0 to 64 [] to 127 Auto Level (Mic/Inst Auto Level Control) ^{1} Automatically controls the input signal level.
 Selecting "oFF" disables this feature, while a larger value applies a greater degree of control. oFF, 1 to 3